 What Is Application Performance Monitoring?

-In a world where there’s an application for anything, it’s easy to see why application performance is so important.
+In a world where there’s an application for anything, it’s easy to see why application performance monitoring is so important.
 It’s simple, users expect applications to be fast, reliable, and simple to use.
 As a result, errors and performance issues can turn them away very quickly.

 The thing is, over time, applications have also become far more complex than they were just a few years ago.
 This makes it even more challenging for businesses to optimize their applications’ performance.